pravega/pravega/documentation/src/docs/getting-started.md

 This launches all the components of Pravega on your local machine.

-**NOTE:** This is for testing/demo purposes only, *do not* use this mode of deployment in Production!
+**Note:** This is for testing/demo purposes only, *do not* use this mode of deployment in Production!
+More options to run Pravega can be found in [Running Pravega](deployment/deployment.md) guide.

 ```